-Step up action for a pesticide-free EU, for healthy food and healthy people and clean air.
+Step up on healthy mobility

+Walking and cycling benefits people's health, the climate and clean air.

 Prioritise and incentivise active mobility, especially in cities, together with a move towards accessible and affordable public transportation, as well as zero and low emission zones.